saltybeagle/writer/README.md

 *Note: If your selection is not wrapped in a container, `writer.getContainerSelection` will return null.*

-TODO: document contaienr selection API.
+TODO: document container selection API.

 ## Managing state

-Extension can introduce custom state configuration.
+Extensions can introduce custom state configuration.
 E.g. if you introduce a new panel for managing entities associated with the document, you would use a new value for contextId to model it.

 You can enter your custom state by calling: